DHI/WaterBench-MIKE21HD-Oresund/README.md

 ### Altimetry data

 The altimetry data is extracted from a range of different sources.
 The data is based on satellite observations, and the data is downloaded using [DHI's services for marine observation data](https://altimetry.dhigroup.com/).
-The water level measurements processed by centering around zero (subtracting the mean).
+The water level measurements are processed by centering around zero (subtracting the mean).
 Data sources:

 | Satellite name    | Owner|  Link |
 | -------- | ------- | ------- |